 What is the nature of the internship?

-Each spring, I teach EDP 652 Theories of Counseling.
+Each spring, Dr. Hammer teaches EDP 652 Theories of Counseling.
 This is a graduate-level counseling psychology course that teaches students how to use theory to guide their counseling/psychotherapy, with an emphasis on Beck’s Cognitive Behavior Therapy (CBT).
 Students take EDP 652 immediately after taking EDP 605, which allows students to practice integrating a theoretical orientation with their core counseling skills.
 A theoretical orientation is what mental health professionals use to understand clients’ mental health issues and create and implement a treatment plan based on that “theoretical conceptualization.”

 What are the minimum qualifications to be eligible for this internship?